VictorJoshuaC/OPP-Animal-kingdom/README.md

 "# OOP-SOLUTIONS-SAMPLE"
 "# OOP-SOLUTIONS-SAMPLE"
-#Modeling the Classification of the Animal Kingdom in JavaScript
+#<h2>Modeling the Classification of the Animal Kingdom in JavaScript
 This project is a JavaScript class that models the classification of the animal kingdom.
 It applies all four principles of object-oriented programming (OOP): encapsulation, abstraction, inheritance, and polymorphism.

 Encapsulation